magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 ## Change locales
 You can change your store locales without following a complex configuration import and export process, _if_ you have [SCD_ON_DEMAND]({{ page.baseurl }}/cloud/env/variables-intro.html#scd_on_demand) enabled for your Staging and Production environments.
 You simply update the locales using the Admin panel.

+{: .bs-callout .bs-callout-warning}
 If you do **not** have `SCD_ON_DEMAND` enabled, then you need to enable the feature and generate a new `config.php` file.
 This process **overwrites** the store configuration; only do the following if the environments contain the same stores.

 1. From your Integration environment, enable the `SCD_ON_DEMAND` variable.
 1. Add the necessary locales using your Admin panel.
-1. Generate the `app/etc/config.php` file containing all locales.
+1. Generate the `app/etc/config.local.php` file containing all locales.

     ```bash
     php ./vendor/bin/ece-tools config:dump